-The IOTA Foundation’s approach to smart contracts is a shift from existing architectures, addressing their inefficiencies like e.g. the inability for parallel and scalable execution, the inability to run “foreign” smart contracts on different virtual machines and being hindered by volatile and sometimes prohibitive fees, to name just a few.
+The IOTA Foundation’s approach to smart contracts represents a shift away from existing architectures and addresses their inefficiencies, such as the inability for parallel and scalable execution, the inability to run “foreign” smart contracts on different virtual machines, and being hindered by volatile and sometimes prohibitive fees, to name just a few.

-IOTA Smart Contracts thus don’t require all nodes in the network to execute all smart contracts but allow for a more flexible, sensible definition matching the smart contract owner’s requirements, which will drastically reduce cost and energy being spent, while highly increasing flexibility and not having to compromise on individual security requirements and the composability and interoperability required by dApps.
+IOTA Smart Contracts, therefore, don’t require all nodes in the network to execute all smart contracts but allow for a more flexible, sensible definition matching the smart contract owner’s requirements, which will drastically reduce cost and energy being spent, while highly increasing flexibility and not having to compromise on individual security requirements and the composability and interoperability required by decentralized applications (dApps).

 This is the first major release allowing developers to begin to leverage the flexibility and scalability of a DAG-based distributed ledger for smart contracts.
 While much will probably change as the protocol further matures, this is a significant opportunity to display creative applications on the IOTA network such as native digital assets, decentralized exchanges (AMMs), NFT marketplaces, liquidity platforms, and smart contracts that leverage IOTA Oracles.

-The most anticipated aspect of the Alpha release is that developers can now create IOTA based smart contracts and decentralized applications (dApps), deploy smart contract chains run by Wasp nodes and deploy smart contracts on those chains.
-After finalization of the current integration of the “Mana” module into the Coordicide testnet in its current “Pollen” stage, IOTA Smart Contracts will be able to be deployed using Wasp nodes.
+The most anticipated aspect of the Alpha release is that developers can now create IOTA-based smart contracts and dApps, deploy smart contract chains run by Wasp nodes and deploy smart contracts on those chains.
+After the finalization of the current integration of the Mana module into the Coordicide testnet in its current Pollen stage, IOTA Smart Contracts will be able to be deployed using Wasp nodes.
 The current integration of the Mana module into Pollen represents a major building block of the leaderless consensus algorithm of the future IOTA protocol.
-The ISCP team therefore decided to focus on the ability to deploy Smart Contracts on Wasp nodes until after the Mana module integration has been finalized in the coming weeks.
+Therefore, the ISCP team decided to focus on the ability to deploy smart contracts on Wasp nodes until after the Mana module integration has been finalized in the coming weeks.

 The main components constituting the Alpha release are: